Tokazama/SwapStreams.jl/README.md

 true

 julia> SwapStream{false}(io) ==    # explicitly do not byte swap
-       SwapStream(ENDIAN_BOM, io)  # since stream has same endian type as system no swap true
+       SwapStream(ifelse(ENDIAN_BOM == BigEndian, BigEndian, LittleEndian), io)  # since stream has same endian type as system no swap true
 ```

+Note that we set the stream's endianness to the same as the system's so that it wouldn't perform byte swapping.